clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 ### Introduction
-The most recent project I worked on at [Stamen Design](http://stamen.com) involved exploring data for a client using [D3JS](https://d3js.org), which finally gave me a reason to dive into more of the version 4 of the API.
+The most recent project I worked on at [Stamen Design](http://stamen.com) involved exploring data for a client using [D3JS](https://d3js.org), which finally gave me a reason to dive into more of version 4 of the API.
 If you haven't heard of D3JS, it's a very powerful javascript library that allows for precise and elegant control over creating interactive data visualizations for the web.
 The "D3" part stands for "Data Driven Documents", referring to its ability to bind data to HTML DOM elements, most frequently SVG elements, or through manipulating the HTML Canvas element, then styling and animating said elements computationally.
 I would encourage you to take a look at the [examples on the D3 homepage](https://github.com/d3/d3/wiki/Gallery), as it will give you an idea of what the possibilities are with D3.

 In this blog post I'll demonstrate the [d3 general update pattern](http://bl.ocks.org/mbostock/3808218) through creating a updatable Punchcard chart, while also discussing some of the differences I've noticed between D3 v3 and v4.
 Beginning with a [static barley punchcard](http://bl.ocks.org/clhenrick/2b6b5360748a06b26bfd50d96998b741) Block that I forked from [Kai Chang](http://bl.ocks.org/syntagmatic), I'll show how to add D3 v4's general update pattern while also throwing in some animations and other goodies.
 If you're unfamiliar with them, **Blocks** are the D3 community's primary method of sharing D3 code examples.
 There is even a site called [Blockbuilder.org](http://blockbuilder.org) which is sort of like a simplified version of [Codepen](http://codepen.io/) or [JSFiddle](https://jsfiddle.net/).
 Blocks are a system originally developed by the creator of D3, Mike Bostock (who has an [amazing gallery of blocks](https://bl.ocks.org/mbostock) by the way), to demonstrate D3's features and concepts.
 Because Blocks are built on top of [Github Gists](https://gist.github.com/), each Block is version controlled and "forkable", an added bonus.